jacobjwalters/site-frontend/posts/2022-01-04-curly-hair.md

 since you need a lot of pumps to get anywhere near enough gel out.
 This might change one day.

+## Drying
+I use a microfibre towel to dry my hair.
+The fabric in standard Terry towels separates my curls in the drying process and makes eveyrthing super frizzy.
+Microfibres tend to keep things together, dry faster, and are much lighter and compact compared to normal towels.
+There's loads of different ones being sold on Amazon for under £10, so as an easy trick to improving hair defintion, definitely try this.

+## Other Things That Help
+I find using a silk pillowcase does wonders for keeping hair intact overnight.
+They're also super good for your skin!

+As I said before, a microfibre towel is a must.
+You can use an old t-shirt if you need to, but towels aren't that expensive and are a lot nicer to use.

 ## How to Find Products
 As mentioned,
 Finding the right combination of products is